 Blog theme design.
 My knowledge of web design is limited.
 I know basic html and css, but not enough to custom design a theme.
 I could probably learn most of it, but it would take more time than I am willing to invest, and more importantly it would take me away from my family and core business functions.
 I contacted Larry at Empty Cabin Media to help custom design my Thesis theme.
 Larry also offers blog coaching and consulting and is a pleasure to work with.

 Interested in the design of this website?
-Be sure to read about my theme design.
+Be sure to read more about starting your own website.

 Blog logos.
 I don’t have an eye for design, and I am not skilled when it comes to designing logos or working with Photoshop.
 Thankfully, I know someone who is.
 Pete is a good friend and he also designs website logos.
 He designed the logos on Cash Money Life and Money Saving Deals, and I have contacted him to design the logos for several more sites that I run.